kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Just One Sword/SPIDER.md

 morale: "8"
 special: "Web: sprays out a sticky web entangling any who come in contact with it for 1d3 rounds.
 BODY required to escape."

-description: "Dwarfing its cousins the giant spider builds its home in tunnels and ruins.
-It is large enough to easily consider human-sized creatures as prey."
+description: "*Dwarfing its cousins the giant spider builds its home in tunnels and ruins.
+It is large enough to easily consider human-sized creatures as prey.*"
 ```